Dans-labs/dariah/docs/Server.md

 In some cases, the identity of the user is relevant, namely when users want to modify things they themselves have created.
-For those things, users are in a pseado group called *own*.
+For those things, users are in a pseudo group called *own*.

 Here are the details.